 We use visuals in the form of pictures, photographs, and so on, to help learners make sense of new information across the School and use drama and role play activities to make learning memorable and encourage empathy in our ESOL lessons.

 After the initial language assessment, appropriate support is provided to introduce key concepts and vocabulary, stimulate prior knowledge, build on learning in L1, develop communicating skills in English and enable pupils to practise language in a stress-free, supportive environment.

-This is run by Mrs Pegado every morning from 8.AM to 8.30AM.
+This is run by Mrs Borczuch every morning from 8.AM to 8.30AM.
 This reading programme supports the development of KS3 EAL pupils’ reading skills in English (including reading for meaning), as well as helping them to learn spelling patterns and pronunciation.
-This programme also encourages the advanced bilinguals to become ’reading partners’ for the EAL early stage students.
+This programme also encourages the advanced bilinguals to become ’reading partners’ for the EAL early stage pupils.

-All students maintain their own reading record.
+All pupils maintain their own reading record.
 Reading levels are tracked via English data.
 The range of books is extensive, age appropriate that includes some bilingual books.

-EAL students who arrive mid-year are prioritised for support.
+EAL pupils who arrive mid-year are prioritised for support.
 Prior to their start date, all teachers are given a brief description of their language ability and educational history.

-In addition, KS4 students are prepared for the Cambridge ESOL series of examinations.
+In addition, KS4 pupils are prepared for the Cambridge ESOL series of examinations.
 The level they are prepared for is dependent on their English level as assessed by the Quick Placement Test.

-We aim to ensure that all EAL students are able to use English confidently and competently.
-We also encourage students to make use of their knowledge of other languages where appropriate.
-We help students prepare for GCSEs in the language they speak at home which provides opportunities for pupils to take a qualification in their ‘home’ language with recognised accreditation.
+We aim to ensure that all EAL pupils are able to use English confidently and competently.
+We also encourage pupils to make use of their knowledge of other languages where appropriate.
+We help pupils prepare for GCSEs in the language they speak at home which provides opportunities for pupils to take a qualification in their ‘home’ language with recognised accreditation.